iniyanbala/-Spotify-Tracks-SQL-Project/README.md

 - **Track Duration by Genre** – Genres like *Detroit Techno*, *Minimal Techno*, and *Chicago House* have the longest average track durations, typically over 6 minutes.
 In contrast, genres such as *Grindcore*, *Children*, and *Study* have much shorter average durations, around 2.3 minutes, reflecting their stylistic differences and listening contexts.

 - **Popular Artists** – Olivia Rodrigo tops the list with the highest average popularity (87.4) among artists with at least 5 tracks, followed closely by Bad Bunny, who also appears multiple times due to collaborations.
 Artists like Lil Nas X, Ariana Grande, and Måneskin consistently maintain high popularity across a significant number of tracks.

+- **Audio Features by Genre** – Genres like death metal, grindcore, and metalcore rank highest in energy, reflecting their intense musical styles.
+In contrast, genres such as classical, new-age, and ambient show the lowest energy levels.
+Danceability tends to be higher in upbeat genres like happy and hardstyle, while energy-intensive genres like grindcore score low on danceability.

+- **Genre Positivity** – Genres such as salsa, forro, and rockabilly have the highest average valence, suggesting they are associated with more upbeat and positive moods.
+On the other end, genres like sleep, iranian, and ambient exhibit the lowest valence scores, indicating a generally calmer or more somber tone in the music.

+- **Explicit Content** – The dataset contains significantly more non-explicit tracks (104,253) than explicit ones (9,747).
+This suggests that while explicit music is present, the majority of tracks lean toward cleaner content suitable for general audiences.

+- **Popularity & Explicitness** – Explicit tracks have a higher average popularity (36.45) compared to non-explicit tracks (32.94), indicating that explicit content may be more engaging or commercially successful within the dataset.

+- **Explicitness & Positivity** – Both explicit and non-explicit tracks have nearly identical average valence scores (0.474 vs. 0.471), suggesting that lyrical explicitness does not significantly influence the overall musical positivity of a track.